 Preheat the oven to 180°C. Grease and line two 8inch round baking tin with greaseproof paper.

+Start by making the cakes.
 Put the sugar, eggs, oil and vanilla extract into a large mixing bowl and beat until all the ingredients are well mixed (don’t worry if it looks slightly split).
 In a separate bowl combine the flours, baking powder, cinnamon, ginger, and orange zest.

 Slowly add the wet ingredients into the dry and continue to beat until everything is just combined (be careful not to over mix).
 Finally, fold in the grated carrot, sultanas and chopped walnuts.